 Day 4: Northern Massachusetts

-As you leave Boston, stop in the nearby historic towns of Plymouth, home to the Plymouth Rock and the first landing spot of the Pilgrims; Salem, where the infamous Salem Witch Trials took place; and other beachy towns of your choosing, such as Newburyport, Rockport, Gloucester, and Ipswich, which have beautiful First Period architecture and scenic coastal views.
-Ipswich in particular is home to the Crane Estate, a historic property with lots of outdoor spaces to explore, and Crane Beach, which are well-worth a visit.
+As you leave Boston, stop in the nearby historic towns of Plymouth, home to the Plymouth Rock and the first landing spot of the Pilgrims; Salem, where the infamous Salem Witch Trials took place; and other beachy towns of your choice with lots to do such as Rockport, Newburyport, Gloucester, and Ipswich, which have beautiful First Period architecture and scenic coastal views.
+Ipswich in particular is home to the Crane Estate, a historic property with lots of outdoor spaces to explore, and Crane Beach, which are well worth a visit.
 However, if you had to choose one seaside place to visit, consider Rockport.
 It has an adorable downtown area, with lots of artists and beautiful views of Cape Ann.

 Day 5: New Hampshire